supachris28/rustici-nodejs/README.md

 # Rustici-sdk

-Use this package for intercommunication between packt microservices & rustici's api in a lambda environment.
+Use this package for intercommunication between microservices & rustici's api in a lambda environment.

 ## Installation